rust-lang/rust/text/1122-language-semver.md

 particularly those cases where the severity of the problem is relatively small, it could be an option to leave the "opt out" mechanism in place permanently.
 In either case, use of the "opt out" API would trigger the deprecation lint.

 Note that we should make every effort to ensure that crates which employ this opt out can be used compatibly with crates that do not.

-Opt outs should be specified using the `#[legacy(foo)]` attribute.
-This attribute intentionally ignores unrecognized opt-outs (such as `foo`) to allow for forwards compatibility with opt-outs that may be added in later compiler releases (in such cases, older compilers will naturally perform the legacy behavior).

-Ideally, opt-outs should be constructed in as targeted a fashion as possible.
-That means it is generally better, for example, to have users opt out individual items than an entire crate at once.

 #### Changes that alter dynamic semantics versus typing rules